Artivism & #BlackLivesMatter | Songs That Emerged From The Black Lives Matter Movement

 "All we wanted was a chance to talk / Instead we've only got outlined in chalk."

 Coming off of a 14 year hiatus, D'Angelo released his third studio album, Black Messiah, because he was inspired by the protests against a "no indictment" ruling for the officers involved in the deaths of Mike Brown and Eric Garner.
 "The Charade" is one of a few songs on Black Messiah that addresses these issues.
 The song comes to life when D'Angelo & The Vanguard performed the song on Saturday Night Live.
 Peep the screened tees, raised fists, hoodies, and body outlined in chalk.
 Powerful.

 "And we hate po' po' / Wanna kill us dead in the street fo' sho'"

-Kendrick Lamar’s sophomore album, To Pimp A Butterfly, has been labeled as a pro-black album (which I think is limiting to the message).
-Being used as a chant in a protest from early in 2015, “Alright” has been a vocal anthem for the #BlackLivesMatter movement, providing strength for black people against these various racially-driven acts.
-Above is the official music video (which includes Kendrick and a few of his TDE labelmates in a car being carried by police officers!) and below is video of a protest that used the chorus of “Alright” as a chant.
+Kendrick Lamar's sophomore album, To Pimp A Butterfly, has been labeled as a pro-black album (which I think is limiting to the message).
+Being used as a chant in a protest from early in 2015, "Alright" has been a vocal anthem for the #BlackLivesMatter movement, providing strength for black people against these various racially-driven acts.
+Here is the official music video (which includes Kendrick and a few of his TDE labelmates in a car being carried by police officers!) and here is a video of a protest that used the chorus of "Alright" as a chant.

-“Say his name / Say his name / Say his name / Won’t you say his name?”
+"Say his name / Say his name / Say his name / Won't you say his name?!"